 Tournament players can take their pick of two daily events, six days a week, with an additional tournament added on Saturdays.

 Hollywood Casino at Penn National

-The room spreads tournaments Monday-Saturday and offers a Bad Beat Jackpot which can grow into the six figures.
+The room spreads tournaments Monday-Saturday, nightly high hand promotional giveaways and offers a Bad Beat Jackpot which can grow into the six figures.

 Mohegan Sun Pocono